ChuanYuDev/computer_systems_a_programmer_perspective/labs/bomb_lab/bomb_lab.md

 - 2025/2/4 -

 ## Solution
-- Generate the symbol table and store it in the file `symbol_table`
+- Generate the symbol table and store it in the file `bomb/symbol_table`

     ```
     objdump -t bomb > symbol_table
     ```

-- Disassemble all of the code in the bomb and store in `disassemble`
+- Disassemble all of the code in the bomb and store in `bomb/disassemble`

     ```
     objdump -d bomb > disassemble
     ```

-- Display the printable strings in the bomb and store in `strings`
+- Display the printable strings in the bomb and store in `bomb/strings`

     ```
     strings bomb > strings